AdobeDocs/audience-manager.pt-BR/help/using/api/rest-api-main/aam-api-getting-started.md

 Entre em contato com o gerenciador de Soluções do parceiro.
 They will provide you with an [!DNL API] client ID and secret.
 The ID and secret authenticate you to the [!DNL API].

-Note: If you&#39;d like to receive a refresh token, specify that when you request [!DNL API] access.
+Note: If you'd like to receive a refresh token, specify that when you request [!DNL API] access.

 ### Etapa 2: Solicitar o token